Leoleojames1/ollama_agent_roll_cage/README.md

 data would be incapable of telling you "How to make a plasma blaster" but they would answer to questions such as how do you think we could recreate the plasma blaster from star wars given the sufficient data from these given pdf libraries and science resources.
 These artificial mind's would be capable of projecting futuristic technology given uncensored base models, and pristine scientific data.

-You can now access your custom agent by running the ollama_serve_llama3_base_py.cmd automation to start the server and converse with the ollama_agent_roll_cage chatbot add ons.

 Check out the following summary tests for the following agents: